huggingface/hub-docs/docs/hub/datasets-data-files-configuration.md

 You can also define multiple subsets for your dataset, and pass dataset building parameters (e.g. the separator to use for CSV files).

 See the documentation on [Manual configuration](./datasets-manual-configuration) for more information.
+Look also to the [example datasets](https://huggingface.co/collections/datasets-examples/manual-configuration-655e293cea26da0acab95b87).

+## Supported file formats

+See the [File formats](./datasets-adding#file-formats) doc page to find the list of supported formats and recommendations for your dataset.
+If your dataset uses CSV or TSV files, you can find more information in the [example datasets](https://huggingface.co/collections/datasets-examples/format-csv-and-tsv-655f681cb9673a4249cccb3d).

 ## Image and Audio datasets